Rotaerk/haskellTutorial/Chapter1.md

 Expressions and Evaluation
 ------

-Generally speaking, computation is the transformation of information according to a defined process.
-Haskell is a language for describing a certain kind of information and is accompanied by a defined process for transforming it.
-The kind of information described in Haskell is a syntactic arrangement of symbols called an **expression**.
-To use an analogy, an English sentence could be called an expression, as it is a series of words (symbols) arranged according to English grammar (syntax).
-But Haskell expressions have their own symbols and grammar, which will be introduced over the course of this tutorial.

-The process for transforming expressions, called **evaluation**, is the iterative replacement of symbols or groups of symbols in the expression, called **sub-expressions**, with other expressions by following defined rules.
-For instance if we have a rule that tells us to replace `a + b` with the sum of `a` and `b`, then `1 + 2 + 3` can be evaluated as follows:
+### Arithmetic and Algebra Expressions

+If you're familiar with arithmetic, you've seen arithmetic expressions before.
+For example:

+1. `1`
+2. `3.14 + 1.3`
+3. `(15 / 2) + 3 × (1 - 3)`

+You're also familiar with the iterative, or step-by-step, process of calculating the value of such expressions.
+For example, to calculate the value of expression #3 above, you might do:

-1. `1 + 2 + 3` - start
+1. `(15 / 2) + 3 × (1 - 3)` : start
+2. `7.5 + 3 × (1 - 3)` : division of 15 and 2
+3. `7.5 + 3 × -2` : subtraction of 1 and 3
+4. `7.5 + -6` : multiplication of 3 and -2
+5. `1.5` : addition of 7.5 and -6

+If you're familiar with algebra, you've seen algebraic expressions before.
+For example:

+1. `x`
-2. `3 + 3` - replace the subexpression `1 + 2` with `3`
+2. `a(a + 1) - a + 2`
-3. `6` - replace `3 + 3` with `6`
+3. `(2x + 3y) / x - 2z - y/x - 3`

+You're also familiar with the iterative process of simplifying such expressions.
+For example, to simplify expression #3 above, you might do:

+1. `(2x + 3y) / x - 2z - y/x - 3` : start
+2. `2x/x + 3y/x - 2z - y/x - 3` : distributive property
+3. `2 + 3y/x - 2z - y/x - 3` : cancel out the `x`s
+4. `3y/x - 2z - y/x - 1` : subtract 2 and 3
+5. `2y/x - 2z - 1` : combine terms containing `y/x`

+In both cases, we've got:

+1. Grammatical rules that tell us whether something is a valid expression.
+For instance, `1 +` is not a valid arithmetic expression. `x + y` also isn't, but it *is* a valid algebraic expression.
+Any arithmetic expression is also a valid algebraic expression.
+But then `x x` and `x -× 2- y/` are *not* valid algebraic expressions.

+2. A set of rules that tell us how to iteratively transform expressions.
+For instance, we have a rule for arithmetic calculation that tells us in any arithmetic expression, we can replace two numbers separated by an arithmetic operation with the result of that operation like how we replaced `15 / 2` with `7.5` in the above arithmetic calculation.
+And for algebraic expressions, we have rules like canceling and the distributive property that allow us to eliminate variables, making the expression simpler.
+The rules of arithmetic calculation also apply in algebraic simplification, so arithmetic can be seen as a special case of algebra.

+### Haskell Expressions

+A **Haskell expression** is a type of expression that obeys grammar rules defined by the Haskell language.
+Arithmetic expressions are generally valid Haskell expressions, although they might be written a bit differently.
+For instance, multiplication uses the `*` symbol instead of `×`, and exponentiation uses `^` instead of writing a superscript.
+However, Haskell expressions are not limited to just numbers.
+For instance, you can have expressions that operate on strings of characters, like `"Hello"`.
+The rules for what make a valid Haskell expression will be introduced over the course of this tutorial.

+Haskell also defines rules for iteratively transforming these expressions, called **evaluation**.
-For some expressions, this process can go on forever unless interrupted.
-For others, like the above example, evaluation eventually reaches a point where it can go no further, and the resulting expression is said to be **fully evaluated**.
-A fully evaluated expression is called a **value**.
+Like arithmetic calculation and algebraic simplification, evaluation rules entail replacing parts of the expression, called **sub-expressions**, with other expressions.
+Unlike with arithmetic calculation, there exist Haskell expressions for which the evaluation process can go on forever because there's always a sub-expression replacement that can be done according to the rules.
+For others, evaluation eventually reaches a point where it can go no further, and the resulting expression is said to be **fully evaluated**.
+This is analogous to how `1.5` is a "fully calculated" arithmetic expression, and `2y/x - 2z - 1` is a "fully simplified" algebraic expression.
+A fully evaluated Haskell expression is called a **value**.
-Thus `6` is a value.
-Also, since evaluation rules are defined such that they always lead to the same result, it can be said that `6` is *the* value of `1 + 2 + 3`.

 Let's play with some simple Haskell expressions.
 We'll use GHCi, a tool that comes with GHC for working with Haskell interactively.
 In your command-line shell, run `ghci`.
 It should present you